 It’s been a very rewarding hobby and I’ve made some terrific friends.
-Once you learn to paint you’ll never look at the world with the same eyes.
+Once you learn watercolors you’ll never look at the world with the same eyes.
 You see colors and shapes that you never knew were there before.
 You’re mesmerized by the landscape.

-I’m not about to quit my day job and you won’t find me spending my weekends trying to peddle my paintings.
-Nothing is for sale.
+I’m not about to quit my day job, but maybe someday I’ll be spending my weekends trying to pedal my paintings at art festivals.
 This is a wonderful hobby that has brought me great enjoyment and the opportunity to share this passion with my artist friends in the Northwest.